-The aerial survey team consisted of three marine ecosystem specialists trained in marine debris survey techniques, aviation safety, and helicopter emergency egress.
-Survey flights were conducted using a Hughes 500 helicopter owned and operated by Maui-based Windward Aviation Inc. A January 13 calibration flight on Maui facilitated the refinement of aerial survey protocols as follows:
+For the aerial surveys conducted in the main Hawaiian Islands in February 2006, the survey team consisted of three marine ecosystem specialists trained in marine debris survey techniques, aviation safety, and helicopter emergency egress.
+Survey flights were conducted with a Hughes 500 helicopter owned and operated by Maui-based Windward Aviation Inc. A January 13, 2006, calibration flight on Maui facilitated the refinement of aerial survey protocols in the following ways:

 - Two NOAA observers onboard each flight

-- A team member on ground follows the flight via computer with a real-time satellite tracking system
+- One team member on the ground to follow each flight via computer with a real-time satellite tracking system

-- Two flights per day, about 2 hours per flight
+- Two flights per day, about 2 h per flight

-- Average distance covered per flight: 30-40 miles
+- Average distance covered per flight: 48-64 km

-Each observer onboard the helicopter has a specific set of duties.
-The aft observer is responsible for scanning the coastline and near-shore waters with a pair of image-stabilizing binoculars, in addition to collecting photographic data on debris sites.
-The forward observer is tasked with unaided scanning of the coastline, recording descriptive data about debris sites, and obtaining GPS waypoints for specific sites.
-Descriptive data collected include information on the type, size, and location of the derelict fishing gear in addition to site accessibility.
+Each observer onboard the helicopter had a specific set of duties.
+The aft observer was responsible for scanning the coastline and nearshore waters with a pair of image-stabilizing binoculars and for collecting photographic data on debris sites.
+The forward observer was tasked with unaided scanning of the coastline, recording descriptive data about debris sites, and obtaining GPS waypoints for specific sites.
+Descriptive data collected included information on the type, size, and location of the derelict fishing gear (DFG) and on site accessibility.

-The aerial surveys of Oahu provided an excellent example of the wind-driven nature of derelict fishing gear deposition.
-Of 176 total GPS debris sites recorded from the helicopter surveys, 171 of them were on the island's windward side.
+The aerial surveys of Oʻahu provided an excellent example of the wind-driven nature of DFG deposition.
+Of 176 debris sites recorded with GPS waypoints during these surveys, 171 of them were located on the windward side of islands.

-Perhaps due to the island's east-west alignment, perpendicular to the prevailing wind, Molokai proved to have the least amount of derelict fishing gear on its shores, with only 75 individual debris sites observed.
-The heaviest accumulation was observed on Molokai's northwestern shore, with other pockets of accumulation along the southwestern part of the island (between Kolo Wharf and Hale O Lono Harbor) and along the eastern part of the island (near Rock Point).
+Perhaps, because of this island's east-west alignment, perpendicular to the prevailing wind, Molokaʻi proved to have the least amount of DFG on its shores, with only 75 debris sites observed.
+The heaviest accumulation was recorded on the northwestern shore of Molokaʻi, with other pockets of accumulation along the southwestern coast this island (between Kolo Wharf and Hale o Lono Harbor) and along the eastern shore of this island (near Rock Point).

-The rocky cliffs on Maui's windward shores and the geographic orientation of Maui may be factors leading to relatively sparse debris settlement on the island.
-The area of highest debris density was the shoreline ranging from Kahului to Honolua Bay.
-In this stretch, 57 of Maui's 89 debris sites were recorded.
+The rocky cliffs on Maui's windward shores and the geographic orientation of Maui may have been factors that led to the relatively sparse debris settlement observed on this island.
+The area of highest debris density was the shoreline from Kahului to Honolua Bay.
+In this stretch, observers found 57 of the 89 debris sites recorded for Maui.
 In addition, the shoreline south of Hana was found to be an isolated hotspot for marine debris.

-The aerial survey of the Big Island revealed 79 specific debris sites distributed on all sides of the island.
+The aerial survey of Hawaiʻi revealed 79 debris sites distributed on all sides of this large island.
 The highest concentration of sites was observed near South Point.
-Additional marine debris zones included the Waikoloa area southwest of Puako, the Kawaihae Harbor area, and the region between Upolu Point and Waimea Valley.
+Additional marine debris zones included the Waikoloa area southwest of Puakō, the Kawaihae Harbor area, and the region between ʻUpolu Point and Waimea Valley.

-On February 17, 2006, the aerial survey team set out from Kona Airport in an unanticipated search effort to locate a whale that was reported by the Hawaiian Islands Humpback Whale National Marine Sanctuary to be entangled in derelict fishing gear.
-The search covered the Big Island's leeward waters.
-Although the whale was not located, the flight allowed for the unexpected documentation of 12 large accumulations of free-floating derelict fishing gear.
-In the future, the Marine Debris Team hopes to attach tracking buoys to such floating debris accumulations to provide more information on the paths of free-floating marine debris in the Hawaiian Islands.
-Knowledge of the movement patterns of marine debris could allow for specially concentrated efforts to mitigate the threats of derelict fishing gear.
+On February 17, 2006, the aerial survey team set out from Kona Airport in an unanticipated search effort to locate a whale that was reported by the Hawaiian Islands Humpback Whale National Marine Sanctuary to be entangled in DFG.
+The search covered the leeward waters of this island.
+Although the whale was not located, the flight allowed for the unexpected documentation of 12 large accumulations of free-floating DFG.
+In the future, the marine debris team hopes to attach tracking buoys to such floating debris accumulations to provide more information on the paths of free-floating marine debris in the Hawaiian Archipelago.
+Knowledge of the movement patterns of marine debris could allow for concentrated efforts to mitigate the threats of DFG.